odys-z/Anclient/docsphinx/source/starter/framework.rst

 ::

-   origin/app-path/github.com.
+   origin/app-path/github.json

 3. The jserv address are managed by AnContext.

-4. When an Anclient supported (React) page is loaded, the page will set a url parameter, serv to AnClient.servId.
+4. When an Anclient supported (React) page is loaded, the page will set a url parameter, "serv" to AnClient.servId.
 This is used as the default jserv location.
 If there is no such parameter, Anclient will use "host" as the default value.

 5. Ancontext are provided by React application as the type of root context.
 Nested